Profile Definition

 Required

-Describes the purpose of the profile as a whole.
-It should contain all the details about what kind of collection will be performed.
-No line breaks are supported.
+A brief summary describing the overall purpose of the profile.
+It should specify the type of collection being performed.
+Line breaks are not supported.

 artifacts